gradle/gradle/design-docs/gradle-2.0.md

 * Prefer character encoding specified by the server, if any.
 * Update user guide to mention this.

-## Upgrade to most recent Groovy 2.x
+## Upgrade to most recent Groovy 2.2.x

+* Change the version of Groovy exposed via the Gradle API to most recent Groovy 2.2.x version.
+* Change to use `groovy` instead of `groovy-all`.
+    * Change Groovy runtime detector to deal with this change.

+## Add support for Java 8

+* Add cross-compilation int tests for Java 5 - 8.
+* Document how to build for Java 5.
+* Compile wrapper, launcher and tooling API connection entry points separately for Java 5.
+* Update CI builds to use newer Java versions.
+* Entry points complain when executed using Java 5.
+* Drop support for running with Java 5.
-* Change the version of Groovy exposed via the Gradle API to most recent Groovy 2.x.
+* Change the version of Groovy exposed via the Gradle API to most recent Groovy 2.3.x version.
+* Remove source exclusions for jdk6.
+* Change `InetAddressFactory` so that it no longer uses reflection to inspect `NetworkInterface`.

 ## Archive tasks + base plugin